gr8engineer2b/EasyBake/README.md

 - [ ] do an insane sweep of plugin logic and ensure no toes would be stepped upon during normal plugin operation
 - [ ] more unique naming scheme for objects created by plugin for easier cleaning?
 - [ ] more streamlined function for using objects as a bar system?
-- [x] bars that move only up/down? (bars originating from base insead of center)
+- [x] bars that move only up/down? (bars originating from base instead of center)
 - [ ] triangles (???)
 - [ ] Add option for frame limiting on animation data transfer
 - [ ] rfcurve management system (in the case of multiple)